mecid/mecid.github.io/_posts/2019-12-11-building-bottom-sheet-in-swiftui.md

 layout: post
 ---

 This week I want to start a series of posts about building custom view components that Apple heavily uses in its apps but doesn't include it into the SDK.
 Let's begin with the bottom sheet.
 I think everybody used the Apple Maps app.
 There is a draggable sheet at the bottom of the screen.
 Apple also uses this component in Shortcut and Apple Music apps.
-It looks like Bottom Sheet is going to be a must-use component, so let's try to implement it in SwiftUI.
+It looks like bottom sheet is going to be a must-use component, so let's try to implement it in *SwiftUI*.

 ![apple-maps](/public/apple-maps.png)

 Usually, when I deal with interactive components, I start with implementing components in different states.
 After that, we can add the gesture which manipulates the state of the component.
 In our case, we deal with the bottom sheet.
-It has two different states: open and closed.
+It has two different states: *open* and *closed*.
 Let's start by describing our view and all the needed properties which should be passed by the parent view.

 ```swift
 import SwiftUI